Modelling the Christian faith through relationships

 Below is my friend's story as he shared it with me:

-“I really appreciate the way you have walked alongside of me and invited me into your friendships with Uyghur people.
+“I really appreciate the way you have walked alongside of me and invited me into your friendships with [another local people group].
 I am thankful that you never tried to push your thoughts on me or tried to convince me to do things the way you do them.
 Because I did not feel pushed or judged, I have been able to simply observe you in the way you relate to your friends.
 What I notice is that they are never a project or an objective to you, but people you choose to love.
 You share your deepest things with them.
 I also notice that you set aside your own preferences to make them comfortable.

 I remember the first time we went to the countryside together and ate lunch with a farming family.
 They brought the food on dirty dishes out of a dirty kitchen, and I was trying to think how to make an excuse to decline the food.
 I looked and saw you smiling and eating everything.
 When I asked, you simply said, ‘I feel as if Jesus told me that I should eat and drink whatever they give me.
 Getting Giardia a few times a year is a small price to pay for doing what God wants you to do.'

 I really did not feel judged, yet I knew that I, too, should eat and drink whatever they gave me.
-I cannot believe how things would be different for me if I would not have eaten meals at Uyghur farmers’ homes over the last few years.
+I cannot believe how things would be different for me if I would not have eaten meals at farmers’ homes over the last few years.
 Some of my dearest friends would still be strangers if I had not learned this one lesson.

-I remember the first time I heard you telling a Uyghur person that you follow Jesus, and you are glad that they still feel okay to be your friend.
+I remember the first time I heard you telling a person from the local group that you follow Jesus, and you are glad that they still feel okay to be your friend.
 You said that you are glad we can talk about things of faith without feeling pressured to change our identity.
 All of the tension just left the room, and everybody became free to express themselves.
 Suddenly people were curious about the choices you make.
-I cannot imagine how my life would be different if I didn't have the opportunity to share my story of faith with Uyghur friends I have come to love.
+I cannot imagine how my life would be different if I didn't have the opportunity to share my story of faith with friends I have come to love.